gvolpe/neovim-flake/README.md

 ## Home Manager

-To use it with Home Manager, we need to add both the overlays and the HM module.
 First of all, we add the input flake.

 ```nix
 {